6.5.4 Oracle Essbase - Mapping Data Points to Essbase

 Table sheets

 Dimensional tables are tables that are repeated across many sheets.
-In these cases, the rows and columns in each sheet are all mapped to the same dimension members, but a third dimension is used to differentiate between the sheets (such as currency, geography etc).
+In these cases, the rows and columns in each sheet are all mapped to the same dimension members, but a third dimension is used to differentiate between the sheets (such as currency, geography, etc).

 To prevent each sheet from having to be individually mapped, the mappings for a single sheet can be copied to all sheets of the same table.
-It will then only be necessary to switch out a dimension member from a third dimension by dragging the member and dropping it onto a row or column header that spans all rows and columns as illustrated in the previous.
+It will then only be necessary to switch out a dimension member from a third dimension by dragging the member and dropping it onto a row or column header that spans all rows and columns as illustrated in the previous video.

 To copy the mappings from one sheet to other sheets of the same table, activate the sheet with the mappings, then select Tools -> Copy Mappings To Sheets: